 If approved by the Board of Directors, LAVTA and TPA staff will communicate LAVTA's position to the relevant Committees of the Legislature and to our delegation.
 Staff with the support of TPA will continue provide updates to the Finance & Administration Committee and/or the Board as may be appropriate.

 Fiscal Impact

 None

 Recommendation

-The Finance and Administration Committee recommends the Board receive an informational report on recent legislative activities and approve one Support position.
+Receive an informational report on recent legislative activities and refer one Support position to the Board of Directors for approval.

 Attachments: